All insights

 • Enables parallel development

-• Creates confidence across technical and non-technical teams
+• Builds confidence across technical and non-technical teams

 • Supports onboarding and continuity